kim-chair/ai-visual-zine-editor/README.md

 2. The Streamlit app fetches metadata and analyzes the source with Gemini.
 3. `yt-dlp` downloads the video locally and OpenCV scores candidate frames.
 4. The model selects the editorial frame set.
-5. The conversation layer refines the critical angle and can ingest uploaded reference images.
+5. The conversation layer refines the critical angle and can ingest uploaded reference images, which are normalized and carried forward as reusable editorial assets.
 6. The publishing layer generates issue text, captions, and layout content.
 7. Optional media generation produces a decorative backdrop and soundtrack.
 8. The exporter writes HTML, PDF, and Markdown outputs.